-The after-party was going to be held in the same tent, so we got a quick glimpse before we went into the theater and took our seats.
+The Lion King premiere after-party was going to be held in the same tent, so we got a quick glimpse before we went into the theater and took our seats.
 Our seats were amazing, front row, not far from center, directly overlooking where many of the celebrities sat.
 They came in right before the movie started, after finishing red carpet interviews, many of which were publicized on livestream and some on ABC 7 Los Angeles, as well as some affiliates.
 Donny Glover sported a plaid suit, Beyonce had on a sparkly silver number so befitting of her status, and all of the cast looked radiant.
 We watched them take their seats from our perch above, and then the movie started.

 I’ll leave the review for another blog post that’s coming out tomorrow, but I left absolutely loving it!
 The music, the humor, the classic story….and Timon, he may just be my favorite.

 After the movie, we all walked down the Oscar stairs (so-named because they are the stairs used by Oscar stars after the awards) and headed to the after-party in the tents on Hollywood Boulevard.
 (They do indeed shut down the street during these events.)
 There were a lot more photo opportunities, star sightings, fun activities for the kids, a few open bars, and food.
 So much food.
 There was even a McDonald’s pop-up at the far end of Pride Rock, giving out Happy Meals.